sicaboy/laravel-security/README.md

     ...
 }
 ```
-3. Make sure you add the [Laravel scheduler](https://laravel.com/docs/7.x/scheduling#introduction) in your crontab
+3. Make sure you add the [Laravel scheduler](https://laravel.com/docs/7.x/scheduling#introduction) in your crontab  **Impelemt to one instance if uding web server clusters**

 ```
 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1